meigrafd/ProjectZomboid-RemoteModWatchdog/README.md

 - generating copy&paste list for Discord in a file

 Regular execution:
-- Retrieve current workshop data for each mod via Steam API
+- Retrieve for each mod actual `time_updated` via Steam API
 - Compare `time_updated` with the local file
-- If current `time_updated` from workshop is newer:
+- If current `time_updated` from Steam API is newer:
-  - Send 5min countdown via rcon that the server needs to be restarted
+  - Send countdown via rcon that the server needs to be restarted.
-  - If players are still online after 5 minutes, they get kicked.
+  - If players are still online after countdown, they get kicked.
+  - If they left earlier the server gets restart immediately.
-  - After countdown has expired, first send ‘save’ and then, with a delay (so that the server has enough time to save), send ‘quit’ approx. `RESTART_TIMEOUT` seconds later.
+  - To restart the server: first send ‘save’ and then, with a delay (so that the server has enough time to save), send ‘quit’ approx. `RESTART_TIMEOUT` seconds later.
   - If no players are online, it is restarted immediately.

 This naturally requires that the game server restarts the PZ server independently.
 This is the case with [AMP](https://cubecoders.com/AMP), at least.<br/>
-Everything gets logged and most files gets saved to /tmp/ (usual a ram-disk)
+Everything gets logged and most files gets saved to /tmp/ (usual a ram-disk).<br>

+For example, you can set `COUNTDOWN_MINUTES` to 20 so that all players have enough time to reach a safe place.
+If all players have left before the countdown expires, the server will restart immediately, as it checks the status after every minute of the countdown.

 # Requirements
 Requires Python >=3.10